MD License – Medical Doctor

 Acupuncturist Limited Licenses

-The AC Postgraduate License may be granted for a year to acupuncture applicants who have not yet passed the NCCAOM certifying examinations.
-The applicant has one year to pass the NCCAOM certifying examinations.
-This license is granted to acupuncture applicants who wish to obtain clinical training under the supervision of a Board approved clinical supervisor.
+The AC Pending Examination License may be granted for six months to acupuncture applicants who have not yet passed the NCCAOM certifying examination and wish to obtain clinical training under the supervision of a Board approved clinical supervisor.
 The clinical supervisor must be on-site and available to supervise when the applicant is training.
 The acupuncture trainee must identify themselves to patients as an acupuncture trainee and wear a name-tag saying that they are an acupuncture trainee.
+This license is only valid for six months and cannot be extended or reissued.
 This license will expire when the full license is issued.
-If the acupuncture trainee fails to pass the NCCAOM examination, the license will be cancelled.
+If the acupuncture trainee fails the NCCAOM examination, the license will be cancelled.

 The AC Visiting Professor License is granted to an acupuncturist who receives a teaching position in an Oregon school of acupuncture.
 This license allows practice only as a necessary part of the duties of the teaching position as approved by the Board.
 The licensee with an AC Visiting Professor License who has five years experience as an acupuncturist may also be approved by the Board as a clinical supervisor at the school of acupuncture.
 This license may be granted for one year and renewed for two additional years.